DCPS Special Education Family Guide

 The IEP team creates the IEP.

-School staff implements the IEP.
+School staff implements the IEP within a reasonable time.

 Referral